omansh-krishn/crave/crave.md

     ![](ss/hostname.jpg)
     From here we need 'hostname' (defiend in `host hostname` line) as you will need to write it everytime you want to ssh to your segfault instance.
     Note: If it's too long, or you find it difficult to remember or hard/long to type, you simply run `nano ~/.ssh/config` and then edit it (warning: just edit the text after host, DO NOT TOUCH anything else there)

+#### ➤ STEP 3:
-4. So, by now I think, you know your host's name, according to your SSH config
+   * So, by now I think, you know your host's name, according to your SSH config.
    * you can connect to your instance by typing
     ``` ssh hostname ``` in termux.

 YAY !!
+Your segfault's setup is done.

+### ➤ 3.
+Install crave:
-OK, fine, segfault's setup is done.
-Now we will install crave.
+   Now we will install crave and connect to the devspace.

+#### ➤ STEP 1:
 Run the following command to install crave.

 Note: you just need to run it once in your instance.
 ONLY ONCE!!